Corporate English

 enquire

-mean to ask a question or seek information.
+mean to ask or to seek information.

 Inquire

-is often used in American English, while
+is more commonly used in American English.

-is more common in British English.
+is more often found in British English.

 and

-, since both start with the letter
+both start with

 When to use enquire: